casper9429-kth/task_bar_monitor/README.md

-# Ubuntu System Monitor
+# Task Bar Monitor

 <img src="assets/icons/app-icon.svg" align="right" width="128">

-Ubuntu System Monitor is a lightweight application developed in Go that displays real-time system metrics including CPU usage, memory usage, network usage, and disk usage directly in the Ubuntu taskbar.
+Task Bar Monitor is a lightweight application developed in Go that displays real-time system metrics including CPU usage, memory usage, network usage, and disk usage directly in the Ubuntu taskbar.
 The application is designed to be user-friendly and customizable.

 ## Features